bkieselEducational/OAuth-2.0-Parameters/README.md

 > [!TIP]
 > While the 'online' setting is considered 'default', most SDKs will actually set this value for you under the hood and they will likely set it to 'offline' so that you get a Refresh Token.
 If you have no use case for the Refresh Token, you may consider setting this explicitly yourself to 'online'.

+### client_id:
+- The id assigned to your application to access the OAuth API services.

+### client_secret:
+- The secret assigned to your application upon registration.
+It will be used at later stages of the OAuth flow to further validate your client.

 ### grant_type:

 * `authorization_code` - For authorization code grants (Access Token).